Magnetism and Magnet Science Projects

 So … if we wrap a wire around, say an iron rod and hooked the ends of the wires to an adjustable power source, we could even control the strength of the magnet by controlling how much current flowed through the wire.
 Strong current = strong magnet.
 In fact, just like you see on TV, these magnets can be strong enough to pick up an entire car!

 But picking up a car is not necessary to demonstrate the concept.
-On a smaller scale, take a look at electro-magnet science project.
+On a smaller scale, take a look at this electro-magnet science project.
 It shows how we can make a pretty strong electromagnet from everyday items as well.